hero image

 SEBASTIAN'S JOSHUA TREE JOURNAL: DAY ONE

-The journey kicked off in Stockholm, Sweden, with my brilliant art director, Robin Grann, and our photographer, Hannes Söderlund.
+If it didn’t turn out well, it might have been my first and last shoot—but I trusted my gut.
+The journey started in Stockholm with my art director, Robin Grann, and photographer, Hannes Söderlund.
 From there, we set off for Los Angeles, ready to bring the vision to life.

 block media